PhilippEngler/eufy-security-hm/README.md

 - For communicating with the API, you have to open at least the two ports 52789 and 52790 (default values).
 You can specify individual ports for the API.
 - For communicating with the stations or devices you must set the firewall to open all ports (set the rule to ports open) if you are using the default settings.
 Alternatively, you can specify for each station one port and exclude this in the firewall settings.

-### CCU3 with original firmware provided by eq-3
+### CCU3 with firmware other than OpenCCU or RaspberryMatic
-If you are using a CCU3 with the original firmware provided by eq-3, this addon will no longer be compatible.
-If you want to use the addon from v3.0.0 onwards with your CCU3, please update your CCU3 to RaspberryMatic.
-If your CCU3 is already running on RaspberryMatic, no additional steps are necessary.
+If you are using a CCU3 with firmware other than OpenCCU / RaspberryMatic, this addon will no longer be compatible.
+If you want to use the addon from v3.0.0 onwards with your CCU3, please update your CCU3 to OpenCCU.
+If your CCU3 is already running OpenCCU or RaspberryMatic, no additional steps are necessary.

 ## Credits
 This addon based on the [eufy-security-client](https://github.com/bropat/eufy-security-client) of @bropat.
 Some changes were made to adapt adapting the client to the API.
 The following projects also influenced this project: